bikegirl/NLP-Nitro/README.md

 4. Cannot fine module en or couldn't link model.
 You must use a seperate command to download the English model, try these two version b/c it depends on an individual basis how you set up your environment and where the pathway to your python download is located:
    - `nlp = spacy.load('en')`//this is the full english model
    - `nlp = spacy.load('en_core_web_sm')`//this is the english mini-model

+### More Help
+> For more help on downloading spaCy you can use [this GitHub repository](https://github.com/explosion/spaCy/issues/1721) for more common issues.